 Confession, I Didn’t Love Dublin

-Posts on this site may have affiliate links.
-If you make a purchase using an affiliate link I earn a small commission at no extra cost to yourself.
-Thanks for your support.
+Posts on this site may contain affiliate links.
+If you make a purchase through these links, I may earn a small commission at no extra cost to you.
+Your support is appreciated!

 A few days ago I was scrolling through Instagram when I came across a post from Vanessa with the blog Tunipseed Travel.
 She had posted a photo of Dublin and commented that it’s not a place that she loves.
 She likes Dublin, feels comfortable when she’s there, but she doesn’t love the city.
 I posted a comment agreeing because here’s the truth; despite living for a year and a bit in Dublin, working there, (and visiting many times after I lived in Donabate for a several months), I never fell in love with Dublin.

-When I first got to Dublin I imagined some moment where I’d be hit with this feeling of “this feels like home” but that never happened.
-There were things I liked about Dublin such as visiting the free museums, grabbing a pint at a pub, walking in the parks, being close to the sea, the people I met, not having to deal with -30°C in winter.
-There were also things I didn’t like about Dublin including stupid high rent prices, how long it took me to find steady employment, the narrow sidewalks in some areas, the train schedule where I lived.
-Let me be clear, I didn’t hate Dublin.
-Nothing horrible happened while I was there, aside from some job and apartment hunting stresses, a mouse incident, and going temporarily blind on the train.
-That last one was the worst of all and I’m not sure what caused it, my theory is I either got heat stroke (yes) or I had a panic attack.
-Either way not great.
+When I first got to Dublin I imagined some moment where I’d be hit with this feeling of “this feels like home.”
+That did not happen.
+There were things I enjoyed about Dublin like visiting the free museums, grabbing a pint at a pub, walking in the parks, being close to the sea, the people I met, not having to deal with -30°C in winter.
+There were also things I didn’t like about Dublin including stupid high rent prices, how long it took me to find steady employment, the narrow sidewalks in some areas, and the train schedule where I lived (last train back home was at 11pm so if I wanted to stay out late I had to take an expensive cab).

 Another thing I enjoyed in Dublin was seeing the colourful Georgian doors.

-Liffey River in Dublin.
+The Liffey River in Dublin.

-Now I get this weird nostalgia for my time in Dublin because it was hard, beautiful, fun, overwhelming and sometimes it was just okay.
-I’m certainly not done with Dublin, and when it’s possible to travel safely again I’d like to go back for a holiday.
-I’ll walk into a pub and order a pint, grab a spice bag from a takeaway, hop on the DART, see some of the sites I didn’t get to when I lived there.
+Now I get this weird nostalgia for my time in Dublin.
+It was hard, beautiful, fun, overwhelming, and sometimes just okay.
+I’m not done with Dublin, and I’d like to go back someday for a holiday.
+I’ll order a pint, grab a spice bag from a takeaway, take the DART, see sites I didn’t get to see.
 Perhaps Dublin won’t feel quite like home, and I probably won’t fall in love with Dublin either.
-Yet for me, because of the experiences I had there, Dublin won’t feel quite like anywhere else in the world.
+Yet, because of the experiences I had there, Dublin won’t feel quite like anywhere else in the world.

 Scroll to Top